sheygildas/Continuous_Delivery_with_Jenkins-plus_Ansible/README.md

 - Let's launch our windows server instance
 - On your console under EC2->Instances click launch instances.
-- We will create Jenkins-server with below details.
+- We will create Windows-server with below details.

 ```sh
 Name: Windows-server